It is necessary to worry about health, but pessimism about the economy will hurt us

 Best of all, our country’s exposure to commodity price downturns is limited by our floating exchange rate.

-More than half our exports are resource-based or rural, meaning large falls in world demand could be expected to wreak havoc with employment.
+More than half our exports are resource-based or rural commodities, meaning large falls in world demand could be expected to wreak havoc with commodity prices and Australian employment.

 But our floating exchange rate cushions these shocks, as it did during the 1990s Asian financial Crisis, the 2000s global financial crisis and at the end of the mining boom.